No. 7 Duke tops Jacksonville to open Scheyer’s tenure

 The 35-year-old Scheyer was the leading scorer on Coach K’s fourth title in 2010, then spent nine seasons on the Duke bench.
 He was designated as Krzyzewski’s successor in June 2021.

-Scheyer did a postgame TV interview and then gave high-fives to the front row of “Cameron Crazies” as he headed to the tunnel afterward.
-And once he made it to the locker room, the team doused him with water in an impromptu celebration.
+Scheyer did a postgame TV interview and then gave high-fives to the front row of ”Cameron Crazies” as he headed to the tunnel afterward

-“He’s very calm,” Roach said of Scheyer.
-“He doesn’t want to look too worked up.
-Because if he’s looking worked up, how are we going to feel?”

 In addition, Duke has 11 new players, including the nation’s No. 1-ranked recruiting class and two power-conference transfers.
 The Blue Devils didn’t have top freshmen Dereck Lively II and Dariq Whitehead for this one as they recover from preseason injuries.